Looking for an answer to your question? Our Frequently Asked Questions cover applying, job posting info, interviewing and more.

 Q6: How do I submit Attachments as part of my application?

-A6: You can attach files to your Candidate Profile (e.g. cover letter, resume, references, transcripts, etc.).
-Once a file is attached, you can overwrite it by attaching a file with exactly the same name and extension.
-You can attach a maximum of 5 files, one at a time.
-The Relevant Files column allows you to select the files that are relevant to a particular job submission.
+A6: You can attach a maximum of 25 files to your Candidate Profile (e.g. cover letter, resume, references, transcripts, etc.).
+The files cannot exceed 5 megabytes.
+To save space, combine your cover letter and resume into a single Word document.
+The Relevant Files column allows you to specify the files that are relevant to a particular job application.

 A8: Log in to and select My Submissions.
 Find the completed submission you wish to update and select Withdraw.
 You will see a warning confirming you are about to withdraw your job submission.
 Indicate your reason and select Yes.
 You will now see the position listed under Withdrawn Submissions on the My Submissions Page.